Maitum: Demographics

 The majority of the population are of Ilocano origin.
 One of the indigenous peoples living in mountainous areas of Maitum is known as T'boli.
 The annual Binuyugan Festival is celebrated in May.
+The main language of the municipality is Cebuano, but other languages also heard there include Ilocano, Hiligaynon and Maguindanaon.
+T'boli is also spoken by its eponymous ethnic group living in the hinterlands.

 Internationally, Maitum is known for the discovery of very old cave artifacts called Maitum Anthropomorphic Potteries in one of the caves nearby.
 Ancient burial jars were discovered by archaeologists from the National Museum in Ayub Cave, Maitum, in 1991 and in 2008, at Sagel Cave, Maitum (now declared by National Historical Institute as a national historical sites).
 Amid Mindanao's armed conflicts, artifacts found thereat prove settlements of pre-historic civilization in Maitum.

 Economy

 The economy of Maitum is largely based on agriculture and is often called the "rice-granary" of Sarangani due to its high level production of rice.
 Aqua-culture is the second biggest income earner, notably the culture of milkfish (bangus), prawns (particularly giant prawns) and shrimps for export.
-Other agricultural products are coconuts, maize, rubber, bananas, mangoes, pork, eggs, beef, and fish.
+Other agricultural products are coconuts, maize, rubber, bananas, mangoes, pork, eggs, beef, fish and cacao.
 Maitum is also a food basket nationally famous for its marinated flying fish.

 The economy has accelerated in the past decade driven by advances in global communication technology and the finishing of a modern highway that tremendously improved trade and transport.